PDF

 Additions and Corrections may be requested by the author(s) or initiated by the Editor to address important issues or correct errors and omissions of consequence that arise after publication of an article.
 All Additions and Corrections are subject to approval by the Editor, and should bring new and directly relevant information and corrections that fix scientific facts.
 Minor corrections and additions will not be published.
 Readers who detect errors of consequence in the work of others should contact the corresponding author of that work.

-Additions and Corrections must be submitted as new manuscripts via ACS Paragon Plus by the Corresponding Author for publication in the “Addition/Correction” section of the Journal.
+Additions and Corrections must be submitted as new manuscripts via the ACS Publishing Center by the Corresponding Author for publication in the “Addition/Correction” section of the Journal.
 The corresponding author should obtain approval from all coauthors prior to submitting or provide evidence that such approval has been solicited.
 The manuscript should include the original article title and author list, citation including DOI, and details of the correction.

 Retractions